nickp60/riboSeed/README.md

 ```

 #### From GitHub
-You can also clone this repository, and run `python3.5 setup.py install`.
+You can also clone this repository, and run `python setup.py install`.

 ### Dependencies
 Python requirements can be found in the `requirements.txt` file.